roboturnerdev/final-project-udemy/README.md

 This project is my final project YelpCamp from this class on Udemy.
 I am learning Git and GitHub as well before I begin the project so I can practice.

-(current branch/section: 58)
+(current branch/section: 59 / Deploying)

 Master will be updated with my project when a section is complete.
 When I am working in a section, that work is done on a branch called 'section##' and will be merged once the entire section is functional and ready to put to master.

-I am stoked to be on this journey.
-It feels like it clicks more and more each day I sit down to work and learn.
-Please enjoy digging through whatever you want of these projects and versions.

-I want to thoroughly describe what my commits do, make them organized and readable, and structured.
-The goal is to provide a history of my work, attention to detail, and describe my decision making and knowledge along the way.
-Can't help but to say here that it really helps me learn and as well is easier to look back and read.
-Documentation is key and I love to do good doc and note taking practices.

-Check back regularly as of course it will update.
-I am available through any contact channel for any inquiries.
+UPDATE:

+I am so excited to have found Colt Steele as an instructor online.
+His teaching methods kept me engaged and I was able to comprehend and retain the concepts well.
+I look forward to taking his React.js course, as well as other important courses like SQL and Data Structures and Algorithms.

+Please feel free to reach out with any questions or comments.
+I also enjoy feedback and love to make improvements, so any and everything you think I would value as a response.

+A portfolio resume is on the way soon.

 email: roboturnerdev@gmail.com